gauravkr35/main_flow_data_science/README.md

 Task 3 - Create a bar chart and a line chart using Matplotlib to visualize data from a Pandas DataFrame.
 Customize the charts with labels, titles, and legends.

 Task 4 - Create visualizations to understand the distribution of variables, identify outliers, and check for correlations between variables.

+Task 5 - Engineer new features and select relevant features for model training.